Cheerios Effect on SLIPS

 Objects will also want to clump to the edge of their container if the meniscus between the fluid and container curves in the same direction as that between the object and the fluid.

 A drop in positions 1 is free to move in any direction across the surface without changing energy.
 However, if it gets close to the wall of the V-shape (to the area shaded light green in the image above), interactions between the meniscii of the drop and lubricating fluid cause the drop to be pulled towards the wall.
 Once it is at the wall (as illustrated by drop 2 above), the drop can move in either direction along the wall.
 The drop will not move away from the wall as this would require an increase in energy.
 If the drop moves such that it ends up at position 3, it will become pinned there.
 To move from this position in any direction would result in an increase in energy.
-A drop in this position is shown below.
+A photograph of a drop in this position is shown below.

 Publications